Skip to main content

 Residential rental income from renting out long-term is exempt from GST.
 You do not have to register, file or claim GST for your rental income or expenses.

-Renting out short-term is a taxable activity for GST.
+Renting out short-stay accommodation is a taxable activity for GST.

 If you’re not already registered for GST, you need to:

-• add your short-term rental income to income from your other taxable activities
+• add your short-stay rental income to income from your other taxable activities

 • register for GST if your total turnover is over $60,000 in a 12 month period.